-TRADE ADMINISTRATION helps U.S. auto parts exporters identify their IP assets and proactively take steps to protect them.
-U.S. auto parts exporters enjoy a competitive advantage through high quality and innovative products, state-of-the-art manufacturing techniques, brand recognition, available warranties and aftersales service.
-The very core of these advantages is built around intangible assets known as intellectual property; in this sector primarily patents, trade secrets, trademarks, and designs.
+Comments can be sent to ITA's Office of Intellectual Property Rights at IndustryIP@trade.gov advantage through innovative products, state-of-the-art manufacturing techniques, and brand recognition.
+The very core of these advantages is built around intangible assets known as intellectual property; in this case namely, patents, trade secrets, trademarks, and designs.